Simulation-Software-Engineering/Lecture-Material/organization/intro_course.md

   * [alexander.jaust@ipvs.uni-stuttgart.de](mailto:alexander.jaust@ipvs.uni-stuttgart.de)
 * Email subject: "GitLab account SSE course"
 * State your **name** and preferred **email-address**
-* If you already have an account, we only need your username
+* If you already have an IPVS account, we only need your username
+* We will then add you to the `Simulation Software Engineering` group